FELONY DUI – DUI CAUSING INJURY

 The most common way for DUI to be a felony in California is for there to be an injury.
-The prosecutor’s decision whether to charge a DUI with injury as a felony or a misdemeanor is based on several factors.
+The prosecutor’s decision whether to charge a DUI causing an injury as a felony or a misdemeanor is based on several factors.
 That’s why you need strong legal representation.
 Call (714) 721-4423 today for help now.

 To be an injury under California Vehicle Code Section 23153 it is not necessary that any medical treatment was received or that the victim was off work.
 Even slight injury is sufficient evidence of injury.
 But it must be more than a mere “shaking up.”